johnny-atx/Red-vs-Blue-Project-2/Red_vs_blue_report.md

 - **Implement a firewall rule to make this folder accessible by those whitelisted.**
 ___
 ### 5. Identify the reverse shell and meterpreter traffic.
-To finish off the attack, you uploaded a PHP reverse shell and started a meterpreter shell session.
-Answer the following questions:
+To finish off the attack, I uploaded a PHP reverse shell and started a meterpreter shell session:

 *Can you identify traffic from the meterpreter session?*
 - **Searching source port under “Available fields” I see that 4444 was at the top of the list and had a 78.8% usage.
 Then filtered by this to investigate it further.**
 ![Meterpreter Port](Images/top_source_port.png)
 ![Meterpreter Hits](Images/port4444-hits.png)

-*What kinds of alarms would you set to detect this behavior in the future?*
+*What kinds of alarms can be set to detect this behavior in the future?*

 - **An alarm if this port is used**
 - **An alarm if an executable file is uploaded**